-Total Credits 124-125
+Total Credits 122-126

-- Course requires a grade of C or better for the major - ‡ Course requires a grade of C or better for General Education - # Course is an Entrance to Major requirement
+Course requires a grade of C or better for the major

+‡ Course requires a grade of C or better for General Education

+Course is an Entrance to Major requirement

-- † Course satisfies General Education and degree requirement - All three courses are required for the major, but a grade of C or better is required in two of the following: MICRB 201, BMB 251/MICRB 251 or BIOL 230W, BMB 252/MICRB 252. - 2 To graduate, a grade of C or better is required in 9 credits of prescribed 400-level courses, excluding BMB 442 and MICRB 421W. - 4 There may be an alternative option offered in a different semester.
-See adviser for more information. - 6-credit microbiology-based elective requirement from List A (Applied) and List B (Lecture) electives, with a minimum 3 credits taken from List A. If a student wants more lab experience, more courses can be taken from List A to fulfill the requirement.
-A maximum of 3 credits of BMB 408/MICRB 408 and a maximum of 3 credits of BMB 488 and/ or BMB 496 can be used to fulfill this requirement but will not count toward the 3-credit minimum of the List A category requirement. - b If a student takes the course with the higher amount of credits, the extra credit can apply towards the List C elective category. - Consult with an academic adviser for options.
+- + Course satisfies General Education and degree requirement - 1 All three courses are required for the major, but a grade of C or better is required in two of the following: MICRB 201, BMB 251/MICRB 251 or BIOL 230W, BMB 252/MICRB 252. - 2 To graduate, a grade of C or better is required in 9 credits of prescribed 400-level courses, excluding BMB 442 and MICRB 421W. - 4 There may be an alternative option offered in a different semester.
+See adviser for more information. - 5 6-credit microbiology-based elective requirement (List B electives).
+A maximum of 3 credits of BMB/MICRB, BMB 488 and/or BMB 496 can be used to fulfill this requirement. - 6 BIOL 403 or BMB 491 can double count for GWS credit and List B elective.
+If student does not take BIOL 403 or BMB 491, ENGL 202C/ENGL 202A/ENGL 202B/ENGL 202D can be taken instead. - 7 If students takes a List B elective that also satisfies GWS, then do not need additional List B credits here. - 8 When a range of credits is listed for the GQ courses, if a student takes a course with the higher amount of credits, the extra credit can apply towards the List C elective category. - 9 Consult with an academic adviser for options.